Final Instructions: Live the Good Life

 - what does Paul mean when he writes to the Thessalonians, test all things?

-- he implies that in a world full of spiritual counterfeits, believers are to put to the test all truth propositions that comes along
+- he implies that in a world full of spiritual counterfeits, believers are to put to the test truth proposition that comes along

 - I believe this is especially true of prophecies which he has just mentioned in the previous verse